GiuleXje/Social-media/README.md

 TASK1

 a) add_friend < user1, user2 >
 In this function we will connect this 2 users.
 For this we will be using a bidirectional graph, where the nodes will be represented by users.
 When connect we will display the following message:
 ![image](https://github.com/user-attachments/assets/03dc39c0-9cd9-4561-acdb-63b5a45073e2)

-I would suggest, just for better transparenct of the data, to use as input user with different names.
+I would suggest, just for better transparency of the data, to use as input user with different names.

 b) remove <user1, user2>
 	This function removes the connection between 2 users.